shreya-thigale/pong-2d-randomized/README.md

-# pong-2d-randomized
-A simple 2D Pong game built with HTML5 Canvas and JavaScript, featuring paddle controls, score tracking, and enhanced gameplay with randomized initial ball direction for a dynamic experience.
+# Pong 2D - Randomized Ball Direction

+This is a basic 2D Pong game built using HTML, CSS, and JavaScript.
+It's a two-player game where each player controls a paddle to hit the ball.
+The twist?
+The ball's vertical direction is now randomized at each serve, making gameplay more unpredictable and exciting.

+## 🎮 Features

+- 🟨 Dynamic ball physics
+- 🕹️ Two-player paddle controls
+- 🧠 Randomized initial Y-direction of the ball
+- 🧮 Score tracking
+- ♻️ Reset button to restart the game
+- 🎨 Simple but customizable UI (colors, layout, etc.)